Given the following paired data: (1,2), (2,4), (3,6), (4,8), what... | Study Prep in Pearson+

 Master Correlation Coefficient with a bite sized video explanation from PatrickStart learning

-Given the following pairs of data: , , and , which of the following values could represent the correlation coefficient between the and variables?

-Given a dataset where as one variable increases, the other variable tends to decrease moderately, which of the following values is the most likely correlation coefficient for this data?

-Which of the following scatterplots would have a correlation coefficient closest to ?
+Which of the following best describes the possible range of values for the correlation coefficient ?

 Correlation Coefficient practice set